someoneinatree/focus/README.md

 * Expose to your friends what your emotional state is and how your goals can fit together
    * Find people with similar issues
    * Find people with similar emotional states

+## Technical Roadmap

+* Create SVG React Components to represent nodes etc - linkable?
+* Create basic component that does graphql query for the data
+   * Create links with actions
+      * Feeling (emoji -> stuck, happy, sad, overwhelmed)
+      * Thought (what? recorded at current timestamp)
+      * Intention (what? when? (today / soon / someday))